A Detailed Guide to Learning to Ride a Balance Bike

 What About Falling off a Balance Bike?

 Toddlers and preschoolers generally always fall hands first.
-As a result, gloves can be a great investment when kids are starting off on a balance bike (Zippyroos are a favorite of ours).
+As a result, gloves can be a great investment when kids are starting off on a balance bike (Zippyrooz are a favorite of ours).
 Generally, when kids do fall, they don’t fall very hard and typically don’t get hurt.
 As kids advance and become more adventurous on their bikes, they are more likely to get hurt during a fall.

 There are two main reasons that balance bike falls don’t usually result in major injury: